-For the 2011/12 financial year the actual number of productive days for audit work was 870 which represented a shortfall of 10% on the budgeted productive days for audit reviews included within the plan.
-This was due to the level of staff absence being significantly greater than had been budgeted for at the time the 2011/12 Internal Audit Plan was drafted.
-In terms of the overall productive days available approximately 82% were spent on direct audit activities and 18% were spent on support activities such as management, audit planning, staff training and development and the relocation of staff to Dundee House.
-This was broadly in line with the previous financial year.
+For the 2012/13 financial year the actual number of productive days for audit work was 787 which represented a shortfall of 5% on the budgeted productive days for audit reviews included within the plan.
+This was due primarily to the level of staff absence being greater than had been anticipated at the time the 2012/13 Internal Audit Plan was drafted and a subsequent request for flexible working to reduce the number of hours worked.
+In terms of the overall productive days available approximately 82% were spent on direct audit activities and 18% were spent on support activities such as management, audit planning, staff training and development.
+This was in line with the previous financial year.

-- The 2011/12 Internal Audit Plan included 33 areas, both at a corporate and departmental level, to be reviewed.
-It also included allocations of audit days for follow-up reviews, progress reviews, finalisation of audit assignments which commenced in 2010/11, provision of advice to clients on systems, control and risk and specific investigations. - As previously noted there was a shortfall in the actual productive days available during 2011/12.
-Despite this, work on the majority of the planned areas for corporate and departmental reviews included within the plan commenced in 2011/12.
-The key area of slippage was in relation to information technology where a number of reviews were deferred due to the significant demands placed on the client department who were responsible for setting up the IT infrastructure in Dundee House.
+- The 2012/13 Internal Audit Plan included 32 areas, both at a corporate and departmental level, to be reviewed.
+It also included allocations of audit days for follow-up reviews, progress reviews, finalisation of audit assignments which commenced in 2011/12, provision of advice to clients on systems, control and risk and specific investigations. - Whilst work on the majority of the planned areas for corporate and departmental reviews included within the plan commenced in 2012/13 there was some slippage in part due to inhouse resources being less than anticipated and delays in progressing the procurement framework which is key to taking forward a more structured approach to the co-sourcing of internal audit services.
+In addition, to obtain the necessary assurances for some of the planned assignments, additional fieldwork was undertaken.
+The key areas of slippage, which are now to be undertaken as part of the 2013/14 Internal Audit Plan, were the communication and partnership arrangements governance reviews.